apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 - Reducing the FCP time and ensuring the chart is displayed immediately.
 - Embedding charts in the environments such as Markdown, PDF that do not support scripts.

-In these scenarios, ECharts offers both SVG and Canvas rendering solutions.
+In these scenarios, ECharts offers both SVG and Canvas server-side rendering (SSR) solutions.

 | Solution           | Rendering Result  | Pros              |
 | ----------------- | ----------------- | ----------------- |